Open Secrets

 Author’s note: “Language appeared as a complement to the limitations of human memory; the following statements have been recorded as they align with that purpose.
 Thus, the statements have only one aim which is to serve as a record.

-The statements are not products of conceptual thought but can become products of conceptual thought depending on who reads or hears them.
-Anyone who relies on the aggregates in order to understand what is true is making use of conceptual thought.”
+The statements are open secrets but can become products of conceptual thought depending on who reads or hears them.
+Anyone who relies on the aggregates in order to understand what is true is making use of conceptual thought.
+In the previous statement, the use of the word ‘aggregates’ is deliberate; a better word could have been used but it is not used due to conditions or circumstances.
+At the current time, the word choice of ‘aggregates’ is the best for the public and it shall be updated accordingly as conditions change.”

 THE WARNING

-“Man is required to rise beyond conceptual thought as mind is easily deluded by it.
+“Man is required to rise beyond conceptual thought as the senses can be easily deluded by it.
 The events that we witness today such as the ‘War in Gaza’ are just a scratch of the kind of damage that conceptual thinking will do.”

 ON CONCEPTUAL THOUGHT

-1. “Not a single product of conceptual thought is true.”
+1. “Not a single product of conceptual thought is true as the primal error of division has already taken place.”

 ON EVENTS

-A proper understanding of ‘the space fallacy’ means you’re aware that no motion has ever taken place.”
+A proper understanding of ‘the space fallacy’ is to be aware that no motion has ever taken place.”

 1. “Life is a game of thought in which there are no others; truly, there’s only one mind.”